• Skip to primary navigation

 Don't want to spend forever making side dishes?
 Try this 5-minute baked sweet potato!

-You can really serve this seitan steak with any of the traditional steak sides!
+You can really serve this vegan steak with any of the traditional steak sides!

 And don't forget a side of BBQ Sauce!